TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.shared_memory.rst

 .. class:: SharedMemoryManager([address[, authkey]])
    :module: multiprocessing.managers

-   A subclass of :class:`~multiprocessing.managers.BaseManager` which can be used for the management of shared memory blocks across processes.
+   A subkundi of :class:`~multiprocessing.managers.BaseManager` which can be used for the management of shared memory blocks across processes.

    A call to :meth:`~multiprocessing.managers.BaseManager.start` on a